-Early childhood education majors explore the physical, social, intellectual and emotional development of young children.
-They get hands-on experience at schools in our community as well as at the N.E.
+Early Childhood Education majors explore the physical, social, intellectual and emotional development of young children.
+They get hands-on experience in our community and at the N.E.
 Miles Early Childhood Development Center on campus.
-In addition, they work with dedicated faculty whose specialties range from kinetic learning to literacy development.
+They also work with dedicated faculty who possess a broad range of specialties.

-Our graduates are actively recruited by schools in South Carolina.
+❱❱ Graduates are actively recruited by South Carolina schools.